 Five days in Paris feels rushed if you want Versailles; a full week is overkill for most independent travelers.
 Six days hits the sweet spot — Eiffel Tower to Versailles in one tight, well-paced loop.
-This guide refines a Tripop AI-generated plan with real routes, museum-pass math, and food picks for English-speaking visitors.
+This guide refines a Tripop AI-generated plan with real routes, verified 2026 prices, museum-pass math, and food picks for English-speaking visitors.

 Why 6 days — the Versailles factor